The Impact of Quarantine on Depression and Anxiety

 Let your skin get some sunlight while walking or just soaking up in the sun outdoors.
 It can boost the amount of serotonin, which helps to uplift your mood and calm down.

 Keep your body moving with exercises at home.
 The workout is a normal tension relief and mood enhancer.
+Trying these methods will decrease depression and anxiety during a lockdown.

 Transcranial Magnetic Stimulation (TMS) treatment